ednieuw/Lilygo-T-Watch-2020/README.md

 # Lilygo-WristWatch
 This software is derived from the [ILI9341 + ESP32-C3 clock]( https://github.com/ednieuw/ESP32-C3-Clock-and-more) seen in the background.

-I used the installation as described below: Arduino IDE Relative easy Quick Start.
+I used the installation as described here below: Arduino IDE Relative easy Quick Start.
 The watch is working as intended in Version V009

 Using the installation as described at ## 2️⃣ Arduino IDE Quick Start" failed so far.
-You have to add many libraries to the 'libraries folder' and messing with defines in the TFT_eSPI library User setup header files.
-This is hard to maintain when working with other displays.
-Not to mention when returning to the coding after a year for an update.
-These changes is the header files should reside with the INO files in the INO folder.
-V010 is almost with no errors anymore.

 https://github.com/ednieuw/Lilygo-WristWatch/assets/12166816/82f1b46f-4dc8-43d3-bf7c-c0fba49e676e